mohamadi490/mohamadi490/README.md

 - 👋 Hi, I’m @mohamadi490
 - 👀 I’m interested in python and django
-- 🌱 I’m currently learning python every day
+- 🌱 I’m currently learning python

 <!---
 mohamadi490/mohamadi490 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.